 Cross-functional teams: that’s a smart move!
 Even if you choose to outsource the activity, at least one person in your business has to be properly involved in the process.
 Reading reports is not enough!

 How data can be key for your e-commerce analytics strategy in marketing and sales activities?

 Analytics allow, in a specific moment, to recognize the customer, to profile him, to know if he is still browsing or if he is ready to purchase and so to guide an intent towards a conversion.
-Knowing how to identify and nurturing this intent by responding to customers at every stage of the sale funnel is strategic!
+Knowing how to identify and nurture this intent by responding to customers at every stage of the sale funnel is strategic!

-Social analytics, in particular, are becoming more and more popular to monitor a list of influencers, to see if they still top the lists in terms of number of followers versus engagement, to decide which is the right testimonial of our brand in that period and in general to measure ROI related to organic versus paid reach.
+Social analytics, in particular, are becoming more and more popular to monitor a list of influencers, to see if they still top the lists in terms of the number of followers versus engagement, to decide which is the right testimonial of our brand in that period and in general to measure ROI related to organic versus paid reach.